hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01e-Multimedia.md

 + Example: Biquad filter
   + create Audio context: `var ctx = window.AudioContext || window.webkitAuddioContext; var audioContext = new ctx();`
-  + access element for sliders: `var biquadExample = document.querySelector('#biquadExample'); var biquadFilterFrequencySlider = document.queryFequencySlider = document.querySelector('#biquadFilterFrequencySlider'); var biquadFilterDetuneSlide = document.querySlelector(#biquadFilterDetuneSlider'); var biquadFilterQSilder = document.querySelector('#biquadFilterQSlider'); var biquadFilterTypeSelector = document.querySelector('#biquadFilterTypeSelector');`
+  + access element for sliders: `var biquadExample = document.querySelector('#biquadExample'); var biquadFilterFrequencySlider = document.querySelector('#biquadFilterFrequencySlider'); var biquadFilterDetuneSlide = document.querySelector(#biquadFilterDetuneSlider'); var biquadFilterQSilder = document.querySelector('#biquadFilterQSlider'); var biquadFilterTypeSelector = document.querySelector('#biquadFilterTypeSelector');`
   + create source node: `var biquadExampleMediaElementSource = audioContext.createMediaElementSource(biquadExample);`
   + create filter node: `var filterNode = audioContext.createBiquadFilter();`
   + connect source, filter and destination: `biquadExampleMediaElementSource.connect(filterNode); filterNode.connect(audioContext.destination);`
-  + add event for frequncy slider: `biquadFilterFrequencySlider.oninput = funcntion(evt) { fileterNode.frequency.value = parseFloat(evt.target.value); };`
+  + add event for frequency slider: `biquadFilterFrequencySlider.oninput = function(evt) { fileterNode.frequency.value = parseFloat(evt.target.value); };`
   + add event for detune slider: `biquadFilterDetuneSlider.oninput = function(evt) { filterNode.detune.value = parseFloat(evt.target.value); };`
   + add event for Q slider: `biquadFilterQSlider.oninput = function(evt) { filterNode.Q.value = parseFloat(evt.target.value); };`
-  + add event for type slector: `biquadFilterTypeSelector.onchange = function(evt) { flterNode.type = evt.target.value; };`
+  + add event for type selector: `biquadFilterTypeSelector.onchange = function(evt) { flterNode.type = evt.target.value; };`

 + Convolver node
   + the `ConvolverNode` interface
     + useful for convolution effects such as reverberation
     + an AudioNode performing a Linear Convolution on a given AudioBuffer
     + often used to achieve a reverb effect
-    + exactly one inputr and one output
+    + exactly one input and one output
   + properties
     + `buffer`: a mono, stereo, or 4-channel AudioBuffer containing impulse response used by the `ConvolverNode` to create the reverb effect
-    + `normalize`: a boolrsn, controlling whether the impulse response from the buffer, scaled by an equal-power normalization
+    + `normalize`: a boolean, controlling whether the impulse response from the buffer, scaled by an equal-power normalization
   + effect defined by an impulse response
   + impulse response
     + possibly represented as an audio file, decoded in memory before use
     + able to be recorded from a real acoustic space such as cave
-    + able to synthestically generated through a wide variety of tehcniques
+    + able to synthestically generated through a wide variety of techniques

 + Convolution
   + a mathematical process applied to an audio signal to achieve high-quality linear effect
-  + often used to simulate an acoustic space such as a concert hall, cathedradal or outdoor amphitheater
+  + often used to simulate an acoustic space such as a concert hall, cathedral or outdoor amphitheater
   + possibly used for complex filter effcts, example:
     + a muffled sound coming inside from a closet
     + sound underwater